brug-be/rubybelgium-documents/events/howto_organize_a_railsgirls.md

 ## 8. Schedule

 #### Friday evening
+- we start at ~18:30 and it usually lasts until 20-21 o'clock
 - we try to get sticks with all the stuff we want to install (Ruby, Rails, Sublime)
 - for Rails, we follow guidelines from [Rails Girls website](http://guides.railsgirls.com/install)
 - good luck with Windows or very old OSx versions - suggest instead an environment with a cloud IDE: e.g. https://www.nitrous.io/